aeporreca/nondeterminism/README.md

 This library is not really suitable for production code; its implementation is based on [`fork(2)`](https://en.wikipedia.org/wiki/Fork_(system_call)), so it currently only runs on Unix variants (including Linux, macOS and, I suppose, Windows Subsystem for Linux) and is very slow for any nontrivial practical purpose.[^prolog] On the other hand, the implementation itself might also be of pedagogical interest as a nontrivial example of multiprocessing with shared memory.

 [^prolog]: Notice that practical nondeterministic programming languages are actually available if you need them.
-The one I’m most familiar with is [Prolog](https://en.wikipedia.org/wiki/Prolog) which, by an amazing coincidence, was conceived by Colmerauer and Roussel precisely here in Marseille on the Luminy campus, where I (AEP) currently work.
+The one I’m most familiar with is [Prolog](https://en.wikipedia.org/wiki/Prolog) which, by an amazing coincidence, was conceived by Colmerauer and Roussel precisely here in Marseille on the Luminy campus, where I ([@aeporreca]) currently work.
 Prolog is amazing (and one of the inspirations behind this library), but its execution model is harder to reason about in terms of computational complexity (or, in any case, it is less familiar) than the usual imperative execution model.
 Prolog is also the subject of [the second-best joke about programming languages](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).
 Besides Prolog, other things of interest in Marseille starting with P are [pastis](https://en.wikipedia.org/wiki/Pastis) and [panisses](https://fr.wikipedia.org/wiki/Panisse).

 ## Contents